 Eastern End.Or drive to 32nd Avenue and El Camino del Mar, and park in the neighborhood near the entrance to Lands End.
 Parking is tough in that area; I suggest going to the western end of Lands End near the Cliff House.

-Take the #18 or the #38 Geary bus all the way to the ocean.
+Take the #38-Geary bus all the way to the ocean.
 Get off at 48th Avenue.
 Head north on 48th into the park (Fort Miley) until you get to the parking lot.
-Or walk down to the Merrie Way parking lot just below and pick up the beginning of the trail there (and check out the ruins of the Sutro Baths- very cool.)
+Or walk down to the Merrie Way parking lot where the Visitor's Center is, just below, and pick up the beginning of the trail there (and check out the ruins of the Sutro Baths- very cool.)

 There are two parking lots at the western end of the Lands End Coastal Trail.
 Even on sunny weekend days, there's plenty of parking here.
 And it's free.